There is a growing concern on my mind about the condition and mentality of our elderly that I must address: Shut-ins.

 My mom turns 70 this year.
 She lives by herself, about two and half hours from me.
 I am the only daughter.
 Perhaps in 4-5 years, I will need to live close to her and help her, EVEN THOUGH that stubborn woman says she will not need it.
 She has been saying this since her 40’s.

 This really upsets me.
 In my mind I want to say, “Alright old lady, die in your own vomit a slow painful death, alone, on the floor in pain.
 Perhaps, in a week someone will notice you are missing and knock on the door.
 Perhaps, another week later someone may notice a smell and call 911.
 Perhaps.”
 I love my mom, I really do.
 Looks like I need to educate myself on what to expect.
 Regardless, the more we know, the more we talk, the more we keep calm, the more we love… the happier her golden years will be, for everyone.
 The questions remain: How can we fix this system?
 It is important to live well, but how important is it to us to die well?

 Johnny Appleseed, died a good death.
 When he felt the time coming, he moved back to his simple home he built on his land.
 He asked his son to move his bed outside under a tree in the backyard.

 Like my writing?
 Want to hear me read my poetry?
 Of course, you do.
 Please visit https://chickadeeproductions.bandcamp.com/releases and download some today.
 Only $1.00 a poem!

-Shannon Laws is a Pacific Northwest poet, voice-over talent, producer, and community coordinator.
+Shannon Laws is a Pacific Northwest poet, voice-over talent, and podcast producer.
 She is the author of four poetry books, the most recent “Fallen” published by Independent Writer’s Studio Press.
 Shannon has received two Mayor’s Arts Awards and the Community Champion Award for promoting local artists and encouraging peace and understanding through community poetry events.
 She makes her home in Bellingham, Washington, USA.

 View all posts by Shannon Laws